 \section{Discussion}

 Access to detailed geographical information is desirable in many situations.
-However, providing this access is challenging in practice since detailed geographical information will substantially increase the risks of reidentification for two reasons: First, the geographical information for the target records the intruder is looking for is usually easily available.
-Second, if the information is sufficiently detailed, only few individuals will share the same value.
-In fact, if detailed geocodes are released unaltered, they can be viewed as direct identifiers since they will often uniquely identify individuals in the database.
-For these reasons, innovative data protection procedures offering a very high level of protection are required if detailed geographical information should be released.
+However, providing this access is challenging in practice, since the risks of re-identification will increase substantially.
+Therefore, innovative data protection procedures offering a very high level of protection are required if this information is to be released.
 In our view, the synthetic data approach is the only viable solution for this endeavor.

-We used three different synthesizers in this paper for synthesizing the geocoding information and evaluated how well they address the common dilemma in data confidentiality: the trade-off between disclosure risk and analytical validity.
-The continuous CART synthesizer has been suggested before to protect detailed geocoding information \citep{WangReiter2012}.
-The DPMPM synthesizer gained a lot of attention recently due to its improved performance compared to other parametric approaches for categorical variables \citep{SiReiter2013,HuReiterWang2014}.
+In this paper, we used three different synthesizers for synthesizing the geocoding information, and evaluated how well they address the common dilemma in data confidentiality: the trade-off between disclosure risk and analytical validity.
+The continuous CART synthesizer has been suggested previously as suitable for protecting detailed geocoding information.
+The DPMPM synthesizer recently gained much attention due to its improved performance compared to other parametric approaches for categorical variables.
 However, we found that using CART models and treating the geocodes as categorical variables provided the best results.
-The DPMPM model generally failed to preserve the analytical validity and while the continuous CART synthesizer performed better than the DPMPM model the validity still was considerably lower than the validity of the categorical CART synthesizer.
-The relatively poor performance of the DPMPM might be due to the fact that the DPMPM approach tries to model the full joint distribution of all the variables although we actually only need a good model for the conditional distribution of the geocodes given all the other variables in our synthesis application.
-This is exactly what the CART-based approaches try to model and it might be easier to capture this conditional distribution instead of the full joint distribution.
-Comparing the two CART approaches, the continuous CART synthesizer might be inferior in terms of analytical validity because geographical proximity might not be a good measure for setting up the splitting rules (with continuous variables CART will try to minimize the variance in each leaf, which might not be a useful criterion with geocodes).
+The relatively poor performance of the DPMPM might be due to the fact that the DPMPM approach tries to model the full joint distribution of all the variables, although we actually only need a good model for the conditional distribution of the geocodes given all the other variables in our synthesis application.
+This is exactly what the CART-based approaches try to model, and it might be easier to capture this conditional distribution instead of the full joint distribution.
+In a comparison of the two CART approaches, the continuous CART synthesizer might be inferior in terms of analytical validity, because geographical proximity might not be a good measure for setting up the splitting rules (with continuous variables, CART will try to minimize the variance in each leaf, which might not be a useful criterion with geocodes).